 In addition each module is reflective of experiences in the workplace making it easier to understand and apply.
 This meant that, as the course progressed I became more confident that I could study to degree level.

 It is quite staggering that only 20 percent of British managers having a formal qualification in management.
 This under-investment in the development of necessary management skillsets and tools is one of the key reasons for the UK’s lagging levels of productivity.

-I therefore believe that, drawing on the knowledge I am gaining from the CMDA.
-I’m quickly becoming a more effective manager and because of that I can help the company improve productivity and profitability.
+I therefore believe that, drawing on the knowledge I am gaining from the CMDA, I will continue to become a more effective manager and because of that I can help the company improve productivity and performance.

 From a personal point of view it also makes me more ‘valuable’ in the future.

-So my advice, to both individuals and employers, is to complete the Chartered Manager Degree Apprenticeship, as everyone will benefit.
+So my advice, to both individuals and employers, is that the Chartered Manager Degree Apprenticeship, is a “win-win” for everyone.